-SummerSlam Protesters Want WWE To Kick Donald Trump Out Of The HoF
+SummerSlam Protesters Want WWE To Kick Trump Out Of The Hall Of Fame

-SummerSlam is days away, and while WWE would rather you be focusing on the four-way match Universal Championship match between Brock Lesnar, Roman Reigns, Braun Strowman (hopefully he shows off his impressive strength!) and Samoa Joe, protesters are gathering outside the Barclays center to call for the removal of Donald Trump from the WWE Hall of Fame.
+SummerSlam is days away, and while WWE would rather you focus on the four-way match Universal Championship match between Brock Lesnar, Roman Reigns, Braun Strowman (hopefully he shows off his impressive strength!) and Samoa Joe, protesters are gathering outside the Barclays center to call for the removal of Donald Trump from the WWE Hall of Fame.
 The protest is adding a different level of buzz to the show that features nine (9!) title fights, this Sunday.

 John Stevens, one of the people behind the protest, came to New York to take in the festivities, but Trump’s words in the wake of Charlottesville inspired him to speak out before the event.
 Gothamist was on the ground and had Stevens give his take on what he perceived as a WWE hypocrisy: